elocke24/480NN_ASL/README.md

 This will create / override ``asl_mlp_model.pt``

 # Running the Application
-ensure a working camera is connected before running the program Run ``python emain.py``
+Ensure a working camera is connected before running the program Run ``python emain.py``
+*Windows users may experience an error relating to mediapipe.
+Recommended solution is to use python version 3.9 or 3.10*

 Limitations